ronan-deshays/excel-utility-scripts-and-templates/README.md

 There are two types of scripts on this repository :

 * [VBA scripts](https://learn.microsoft.com/en-us/office/vba/api/overview/) which are only compatible with desktop versions of Excel.
 These scripts are written in Visual Basic language and stored in ".bas" text files.
 * [Office scripts](https://learn.microsoft.com/en-us/office/dev/scripts/develop/scripting-fundamentals) which are only compatible with web versions of Excel and some desktop versions (require consistent internet connection and that file is located on OneDrive).
-These scripts are written in TypeScript language and stored in ".osts" text files.
+These scripts are written in TypeScript language and stored in ".ts" text files.

 ## Installation
 * VBA scripts must be imported from the VBA IDE (from Excel desktop : alt + F11)